 -how do you plan on progressing to the next section of the song?

 These questions and others can be answered quite simply with the fundamentals of music theory.
 Once we have fixed our trouble spots in a song, we can move on to how we want to create a strong and meaningful finish.

 Creating a Strong Finish

-One of the great things about music theory is the fact that music scales establish strong, dominant chords, which dictate where you can and should end your song in order to properly resolve it.
-This does not mean you have to follow these rules, but a working knowledge of music theory will show you several viable options you have in proper song resolution.
-In music scales, there are “dominant chords” which can be used to lead you back to the root note of the scale, as well as “leading tones” which help you logically move on to the next chord you have in mind.
+One of the great things about music theory is the fact that music scales establish strong, dominant chords, which dictate where you can and should end your song in order to resolve it properly.
+This does not mean you have to follow these rules, but a working knowledge of music theory will show you several viable options you have for proper song resolution.
+In music scales, there are “dominant chords,” which can be used to lead you back to the root note of the scale, as well as “leading tones,” which help you logically move on to the next chord you have in mind.

 I hope this article helps you to move forward in your own development as a musician and industry professional.
-If you have any topics you would like to see addressed in upcoming weeks, contact me at @iamjambot and it may be our next article!
-As always, be sure to keep up with everything we are doing at the studio by following us on twitter @_signaturesound and @iamjambot and contact me at www.iamjambot.com in order to setup your next session at Signature Sound!
-We’ll seeya next week!
+If you have any topics you would like to see addressed in upcoming weeks, contact me at @iamjambot, and it may be our next article!